Discord-Guardian-System/Guardian-System-API-Docs/docs/index.md

 ## Making Requests to The API

 Making requests to the API are fairly simple.
+Depending on the request method how your request is formatted will change.
+POST requests are made straight to the endpoint, while GET requests require the use of request parameters either in the path or via the parameters field of the request header.

+### Authorization
-We use a basic authorization.
+Requests use basic authorization.
 Authorization tokens must be utf-8 and base64 encoded, then decoded utf-8.

 Python Example:

-### Authorization
 ```py
 clientId =  126483968473727964 # You Discord Application Id
 api_token = brgnadhshdhsdghrhh.fdntndtsfsrbesvebrbsr